tokenized/docs/protocol-actions.md

             varchar(8)
         </td>
         <td>
             Length 0-255 bytes.
 Points to an information page that also has a copy of the Contract.
-Anyone can go to the website to have a look at the price/token, information about the Issuer (company), information about the Asset, legal information, etc.  There will also be a way for Token Owners to vote on this page and contact details with the Issuer/tokenized companies.
-Could be a IPv6/IPv4, an IPFS address (hash) or txn-id for on chain information or even a public address (DNS).
+Anyone can go to the website to have a look at the price/token, information about the issuer (company), information about the Asset, legal information, etc.  There will also be a way for token owners to vote on this page and contact details with the issuer/tokenized companies.
+Could be a IPv6/IPv4, or txn-id for on chain information or even a public address (DNS).
              Example: https://tokenized.com/Contract/3qeoSCg7JmfSnJesJFojj
         </td>
     </tr>